StarPlayrX/XPC123/README.md

 I've included both a mach service and a client.
 Tried to make this as easy as possible and kept it similar to Apple's template.

-I am sure there is much more to XPC than this, however having a working example on both the client and server makes sense.
+I am sure there is much more to XPC than this, however having a working example on both the client and server makes it worth XPC gold.

 Hope this becomes useful to anyone wanting to use XPC across their own apps.
 Enjoy!